-Dr. Vanessa Guyton is an award winning speaker and trainer that is dedicated to Victim Advocacy and assisting individuals going from Victims to Victorious.
-Dr. Guyton travels all around the world providing creative and engaging presentations that are created specifically for her audience on Sexual Assault Prevention, Sexual Harassment Prevention, Drug Facilitated Crimes, Domestic Violence, Bystander Intervention, Suicide Awareness, LGBT Awareness, and Cultural Diversity.
+Dr. Vanessa Guyton is an award winning speaker, trainer, author, and advocate that is dedicated to Victim Advocacy and assisting individuals going from Victims to Victorious.
+Dr. Guyton travels all around the world providing creative and engaging presentations that are created specifically for her audience on The HUSH Topics.
+HUSH Topics are sensitive subjects that individuals, families, and organizations have are hard time discussing, such as, Sexual Assault Prevention, Sexual Harassment Prevention, Drug Facilitated Crimes, Domestic Violence, Bystander Intervention, Suicide Awareness, LGBT Awareness, and Cultural Diversity.
 Audiences leaves her presentations motivated, informed, and aware about potential threats and harmful activities occurring in our society.
-Her success is rooted in delivering personalized presentations that are unique and creative and providing unparalleled expert guidance and support both before and after an event.
+Her success is rooted in delivering personalized presentations that are creative and engaging, while providing unparalleled expert guidance and support both before and after an event.

 Dr. Guyton is honored to speak at universities, churches, non-profits, and government agencies.
 Click HERE or call 1-888-314-3335 to schedule a time to speak with Dr. Guyton about your next engagement or training event